-The International Advisory Board of Dementia Care International consists of eminent leaders in health, science and social change who embody the holistic and humanitarian spirit of the Spark of Life Philosophy.
+The International Advisory Board of Dementia Care International consists of eminent leaders in health, science and social change who embody the holistic and humanitarian spirit of the Spark of Life Model of Care.

 Baroness Susan Greenfield CBE

 Baroness Susan Greenfield CBE is Professor of Pharmacology at the University of Oxford, the Director of the Oxford Centre